Brian Bosworth: Professional career

-Bosworth was drafted by the Seattle Seahawks, one of the teams to whom he had sent a letter of disinterest, in the 1987 NFL supplemental draft in June.
+Bosworth was selected by the Seattle Seahawks in the first round of the supplemental draft in June 1987.
+Seattle was one of the teams to whom he had sent a letter of disinterest.
 After initially declaring he would stick to his promise that he would not sign, he signed both the biggest contract in team history and the biggest rookie contract in NFL history at the time: ten years for $11 million.
 After being drafted, Bosworth sued the NFL for the right to wear number 44 (the number he wore in college) and the Seahawks petitioned for a rules change, due to an NFL rule against linebackers wearing jerseys in the 40s, but were unsuccessful.
 Bosworth ultimately chose to wear number 55.
 In 2015, long after Bosworth retired, the NFL changed its rules to allow linebackers to wear jerseys in the 40s.

-Bosworth signed with a Seahawks team that had failed to reach the playoffs for two seasons (a 10-6 finish in 1986 was only good enough for 3rd in theAFC West as they lost to the Kansas City Chiefs in head-to-head matchup).
+Bosworth signed with a Seahawks team that had failed to reach the playoffs for two seasons (a 10-6 finish in 1986 was only good enough for 3rd in the AFC West as they lost to the Kansas City Chiefs in head-to-head matchup).
 He appeared in 12 games in his rookie season, playing well for the most part, but became known more for his outspoken personality and appearance than his actual play on the field.
 Before the first game of the season, versus the Denver Broncos, Bosworth trash talked Denver quarterback John Elway.
 At the game, 10,000 Denver fans wore $15 T-shirts reading "What's a Boz Worth?
 Nothing", but they did not know that Bosworth's company manufactured the shirts.
 Later that season, prior to the Seahawks' second matchup with the Los Angeles Raiders, Bosworth publicly claimed that he was going to "contain" Raiders running back Bo Jackson.
 During a red zone play, Jackson received a hand-off and powered through Bosworth's attempted tackle to score a touchdown.
-According to Jackson, when he and Bosworth got to their feet after the play was over, he told Bosworth, "Next time, make sure you have a bus fare," infuriating Bosworth.
+According to Jackson, when he and Bosworth got to their feet after the play was over, he told Bosworth, "Next time, have bus fare," infuriating Bosworth.
 The Raiders went on to win that game, 37–14, thanks in part to Jackson's 3 touchdowns and 221 rushing yards.

 Injury

-Bosworth was forced to retire after only two seasons in 1989, having suffered a shoulder injury in the 1988 season.
-Team Doctor Pierce E. Scranton Jr. explained that, "Brian was a twenty-five-year-old with the shoulders of a sixty-year-old.
+Bosworth was forced to retire in 1989 after only three seasons, having suffered a shoulder injury in the 1988 season.
+Team doctor Pierce E. Scranton Jr. explained, "Brian was a twenty-five-year-old with the shoulders of a sixty-year-old.
 He flunked my physical."
-In 1993 Bosworth prevailed in a $7M lawsuit against Lloyd's of London.
-Lloyd's position was that Bosworth's shoulder was injured as a result of degenerative arthritis which was not covered in his policy.
+In 1993, Bosworth prevailed in a $7 million lawsuit against Lloyd's of London.
+Lloyd's position was Bosworth's shoulder was injured as a result of degenerative arthritis that was not covered in his policy.
 Bosworth maintained his injury was sustained during a single hit.